yuma-nishi/taws/README.md

 ### Build and Run with Docker

-- Docker workflow uses the SGX SDK environment provided by [confidential-computing.sgx](https://github.com/intel/confidential-computing.sgx).

 #### Prepare SGX Base Image

-This step prepares the SGX SDK base image (`sgx_sample_deb`) used by the TAWS Docker build.
+This step prepares the SGX SDK base image from [confidential-computing.sgx](https://github.com/intel/confidential-computing.sgx), which is used by the TAWS Docker build.

 ```bash
 cd scripts/